Pamplona's pedestrian plaza

 For dinner, we walked the narrow streets west of the plaza and found La Mandarra de la Ramos.
 We sat at the bar and sampled their photogenic dishes, along with beer and cider.
 We strolled the streets for a bit before calling it a day.

-Walking tour, Ciudadela de Pamplona, Jardines de la Taconera, Corrales de Santo Domingo, Catedral Metropolitana de Santa María la Real de Pamplona and museums
+Tuesday, October 7 Ciudadela de Pamplona, Jardines de la Taconera, Corrales de Santo Domingo, Catedral Metropolitana de Pamplona 🌐 Map

-Today we had a planned walking tour.
+Today we had a planned walking tour (see linked map).
 Fortunately my husband felt recovered well enough from his cold to embark on it.

 We started our historic city lap by heading to the bullfighting ring.
 We did not go inside.
 Today, Pamplona only has bullfighting during the week of the festival of San Fermín, also known as the running of the bulls, held annually in July.